 Lithium Heparinized Blood

 Lithium heparinized blood is recommended for most exotic species and for certain biochemical tests (e.g., ionized calcium, ammonia for which plasma is separated and submitted frozen, and for blood gases).
 Collect specimens in green top Vacutainer® tubes with lithium heparin anticoagulant (liquid/powder) and ship refrigerated (on ice) overnight.
 A mini Avian panel can be done with 0.25 ml and calcium can be done with 0.5 ml.
 For non-exotic species, separation of plasma is encouraged.
-Lithium heparinized blood for all chemistry testing must be centrifuged and separated from the blood cells and submitted in a sterile tube.
+Lithium heparinized plasma for all chemistry testing should be collected by cetrifugation, separated from the blood cells, and submitted in a sterile tube.

 Citrated Whole Blood